 My plan is to go on a few solo trips around the world to collect stories and photographs for a series of projects I’ve been working on related to mountains.
 I had originally hoped to go to China in 2020, but that has been off limits since the pandemic and there are no indications it will work out in 2022 with enough time for me to plan.
 I’ll reveal my schedule in a few months, but I’m eyeing Central and South America.

-As Craig Mod does in his work, I will likely start a few pop-up newsletters during my travels as a forcing function to be productive.
+I will likely start a few pop-up newsletters during my travels as a forcing function to be productive.
 In addition to contributing to my Axis Mundi work, the trips I take on my sabbatical will be the seeds of a few special edition book projects to be published by ARTIFACT INTERNATIONAL in 2023 and beyond.

 Of course, I’ll continue to do all the work I have been doing.
 Travel Writing World will continue, though it might take a pause while I’m on the road.
 And the newsletters will go on as well, as that work can be done from anywhere.